vanezaapaza/primer-parcial-inf133-builder/README.md

 9. DELETE /characters/3
     - Respuesta Esperada:
     ```json
-    {'mesaage': 'Character with id 3 has been deleted successfully'}
+    {"message": "Character with id 3 has been deleted successfully"}
     ```
 10. POST /characters
     - Datos a Enviar: